 Part 1: Early Days of the Computer Mouse

-Although the mouse was a significant invention, it was not widely adopted initially, mainly because there were no graphical user interfaces (GUIs) at the time.
+Although the mouse was a significant invention, it was not widely adopted initially, mainly because there were no graphical user interfaces (GUIs).
 GUIs only became available in the 1980s with the advent of the Macintosh computer, which made the mouse a necessary input device.

-Engelbart was not the only person working on a pointing device for computers in the early 1960s.
-A British inventor, named Ralph Benjamin, also created a pointing device called the rollerball.
-The rollerball was a small, ball-shaped device that was used to control the cursor on a computer screen.
-The rollerball was used primarily for drawing and CAD applications.
+Engelbart was one of many people working on a pointing device for computers in the early 1960s.
+A British inventor named Ralph Benjamin also created a pointing device called the rollerball.
+The rollerball was a small, ball-shaped device used to control the cursor on a computer screen.
+It was mainly used for drawing and CAD applications.

 Another early pointing device was the light pen.
-The light pen was a small device that was used to draw directly on the computer screen.
+This small device was used to draw directly on the computer screen.
 It worked by detecting the light emitted by the screen when the pen was held close to it.
 Although the light pen was not as popular as the mouse, it was used in some computer systems, particularly in the early 1980s.

 Part 2: The Rise of the Mouse as a Mainstream Product

-Although Apple’s introduction of the mouse with their Apple Lisa computer in 1983 was a significant moment for the mouse, it was not the only company that was developing mice at the time.
-Other computer manufacturers, such as Xerox and Microsoft, were also developing mice for their respective computer systems.
+Although Apple’s introduction of the mouse with its Apple Lisa computer in 1983 was a significant moment for the mouse, Apple was not the only company developing mice at the time.
+Other computer manufacturers like Xerox and Microsoft also developed mice for their respective computer systems.

 Xerox was one of the first companies to develop a mouse for a computer system.
 In 1973, Xerox created the Alto computer system, which used a mouse for input.
 The Alto was a revolutionary system that was way ahead of its time.
 It had a graphical user interface and a mouse for input, making it an early precursor to modern computer systems.

-Microsoft released its first mouse in 1983, the same year that Apple introduced the mouse with the Apple Lisa.
-Microsoft’s mouse was called the Microsoft Mouse, and it was designed for use with the company’s first graphical operating system, Windows 1.0, which was released in 1985.
-The Microsoft Mouse was an important input device for Windows, as it allowed users to interact with the graphical user interface more easily.
+Microsoft released its first mouse in 1983, the same year Apple introduced it with the Apple Lisa.
+Microsoft’s mouse was called the Microsoft Mouse, designed for use with the company’s first graphical operating system, Windows 1.0, which was released in 1985.
+The Microsoft Mouse was a vital input device for Windows, allowing users to interact with the graphical user interface more easily.

-Over the years, other companies have created their own mouse designs.
-Logitech, a Swiss company, is one of the largest manufacturers of computer mice in the world.
-They have created a wide variety of mouse designs, ranging from simple two-button mice to more complex gaming mice.
+Over the years, other companies have created their mouse designs.
+Logitech, a Swiss company, is one of the world’s largest computer mice manufacturers.
+They have created various mouse designs, ranging from simple two-button mice to more complex gaming mice.

-The mouse has undergone significant changes over the years, with new features being added to make it more useful and convenient.
-The scroll wheel, which was first introduced by Microsoft in 1995, is one such feature.
-The scroll wheel made it much easier to navigate through long documents, web pages, and other forms of content.
+The mouse has undergone significant changes over the years, adding new features to make it more valuable and convenient.
+One such feature is the scroll wheel, which was first introduced by Microsoft inl wheel makes 1995.
+The scrol it much easier to navigate through long documents, web pages, and other forms of content.

 Part 3: Evolution of the Mouse Design